ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0002-api-versioning-strategy.md

 ## Decision

-We will use content-negotiation using the Accept header (option 5)
+We will use content-negotiation using the Accept header (option 5, above)

 ## Consequences

-**Pros**
 * Simple for API consumers (if they know about headers)
 * HATEOAS-friendly
 * Cache-friendly
 * RESTfully Keeps a URI for a resource the same
-* It opens up the possibility of adding resource-specific versioning in the future, eg `application/vnd.opg-data.donor.v1.1+json` would be a JSON representation of a donor resource at version 1.1
+* It opens up the possibility of adding resource-specific versioning in the future, eg `application/vnd.opg-data.donor.v1+json` would be a JSON representation of a donor resource at version 1

-**Cons**
 * API developers must be made aware about how the Accept header is being used
-* Harder to test - have to configure the accept header appropriately
 * Browsers may have trouble understanding nonstandard content-types.
 However, browsers are almost certainly not the target consumer of the services.